-The prison was given a full inspection in July and August 2018.
+The prison was given an inspection in December 2020.
 In his report the inspector said:

 - HMP BirminghamReport July – August 2018